-I don’t often see a colorful sunset while commuting so it’s worth another stop, obviously.
-A young mother with a stroller by the swings is clearly the better parent.
+I don’t often see a colorful sunset while commuting so worth another stop, obviously.
+A young mother with a stroller by the swings is obviously the better parent.
 “Screw that,” would be my answer if Brenna asked to visit the park on a freezing day like this.

 Years drift silently from one to the next as we get older.
 With nothing to differentiate them, clockwork days blend together.
 Yesterday was a decade ago and today is a surprise.